pramod-kum/URL-Hit-Counter-Spring-Boot/README.md

 * Encapsulation

 ## 📝Project Summary:-
-> I have created User Framework and language used.
-In this I will see count of hit from url.
+> I have created URL Hit Counter using Spring Boot and I have used java Programming Language int this Project.
+In this I will see count of User hit from url.
 Thank You❤️